Cincinnati, OH Demographics

 A map of Cincinnati's Population by Race

-Of the 1,265 places in Ohio, Cincinnati is the 3rd most populous.
+Cincinnati is ranked the 3rd most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Cincinnati was ranked the 3rd most populous place in the 2020 Census.

 Cincinnati's White Population